splorp/newtontalk-faq/newtontalk-faq.md

 In May 2001, Planet Newton experienced a complete server failure.
 Both the website and mailing list suddenly disappeared.
 Fortunately, there had already been an effort in the works to replace the increasingly unreliable Planet Newton mailing list with a community run server.

-On June 12th, 2001, the <a href="http://www.newtontalk.net/">NewtonTalk.net</a> website and mailing list was launched.
+On June 12th, 2001, the [NewtonTalk.net](http://www.newtontalk.net/) website and mailing list was launched.

-### Who was responsible for this?

-Victor Rehorst and Paul Guyot were the co-administrators of the list after the transition from Planet Newton.

-Grant Hutchinson took over list and website administration duties in March 2007.

-Grant also secured the old newtontalk.com domain name in 2002 and the newtontalk.org domain name in 2007.
+The current list administrator, Grant Hutchinson, secured the old newtontalk.com domain name in 2002 and the newtontalk.org domain name in 2007.

 He even managed to regain control of the planetnewton.com domain in 2014.

+### Who is responsible for this?

+[Grant Hutchinson](https://splorp.com/) has been administering the mailing list and website since March 2007.

+In May 2008, Grant started the [@newtontalk](https://twitter.com/newtontalk) Twitter account and has maintained its editorial (and occasionally snarky) voice ever since.

+The indubitable [Morgan Aldridge](http://www.makkintosshu.com/) steps in as back up admin when needed.

+[Victor Rehorst](http://www.chuma.org/) and [Paul Guyot](http://www.kallisys.com/) were co-administrators of the list after the transition from Planet Newton in 2001.
+Paul also programmed the original mailing list web interface.
+Both provided invaluable help and support after handing over the digital reins.
+Victor is still considered the list dad emeritus.

-From 2001 and 2007, the list server and website were graciously hosted by Bill Shamam.
+From 2001 and 2007, the online hosting was graciously provided by [Bill Shamam](https://shamam.com/).

-The original mailing list web interface was written by the indubitable Paul Guyot.

-The list dad emeritus is Victor Rehorst.

 ## Release Notes